davidemarchesi/High_Level_Waste_Management/README.md

 # High Level Waste Management
 ## Energy (Nuclear) Engineering Bachelor Graduation Thesis

-This repository will host the study made with my collegue Matteo and for our Bachelor Thesis Project about the **High Level Waste Management**.
+This repository will host the study made with my collegue Matteo for our Bachelor Thesis Project about the **High Level Waste Management**.
 The work can be divided into three main parts:

 ### Waste Characterization